MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-668-Student-Assistance-General-Provisions/subpart-B-Standards-Participation-Title-IV-HEA-Programs/section-668.13.md

 (iii) The notice states the basis for the revocation, the consequences of the revocation to the institution, and that the institution may request the Secretary to reconsider the revocation.
 The consequences of a revocation are described in § 668.26.

 (3)(i) An institution may request reconsideration of a revocation under this section by submitting to the Secretary, within 20 days of the institution's receipt of the Secretary's notice, written evidence that the revocation is unwarranted.
-The institution must file the request with the Secretary by hand-delivery, mail, or facsimile transmission.
+The institution must file the request with the Secretary by hand-delivery, mail, or electronic transmission.

 (ii) The filing date of the request is the date on which the request is -